armory/docs/content/en/borealis/Reference/ref-deployment-file.md

 #### `targets.<targetName>.constraints.dependsOn`

 A comma-separated list of deployments that must finish before this deployment can start.
 You can use this option to sequence deployments.
+Deployments with the same dependsOn criteria execute in parallel.
 For example, you can make it so that a deployment to prod cannot happen until a staging deployment finishes successfully.

 The following example shows a deployment to `prod-west` that cannot start until the `dev-west` target finishes: